 Curates who have a specific brief for ministry as Pioneers are known as OPMs.
 They may or may not have been selected as OPMs.
 All OPM Curates must meet the Formation Qualities for Potential Incumbents or Assistant Ministers as appropriate and there are also additional Formation Qualities for OPMs.
-Contact the Diocesan Missioner (currently vacant) for more information.
+Contact the Director of Mission, Evangelism and Parish Revitalisation for more information.